iamSShan/machine_learning_algorithms/supervised/linearRegression/README.md

 * Linear regression is a linear model, e.g. a model that assumes a linear relationship between the input variables (x) and the single output variable (y).
 More specifically, that y can be calculated from a linear combination of the input variables (x).

-* Linear combination of input means -> Suppose we have inputs: x, y and z then it is: ax + by + cz
+* Linear combination of input means -> Suppose we have inputs: x1, x2 and x3 then it is: ax1 + bx2 + cx3

 * Linear combination of vectors means ->  A linear combination of vectors is a sum of scalar multiples of those vectors.
 That is, given a set of M vectors xi of the same type, such as R^N (they must have the same number of elements so they can be added), a linear combination is formed by multiplying each vector by a scalar `αi` (alpha) and summing to produce a new vector y of the same type:   y = α1.x1 + α2.x2 +α3.x3 + ....αm.xm